ArduPilot/ardupilot_wiki/dev/source/docs/ros-timesync.rst

 Testing
 -------

-A MAVLink inspector (available using QGC or MissionPlanner) can be used to check that the system times are syncronised.
+A MAVLink inspector (available using QGC or MissionPlanner) can be used to check that the system times are synchronised.
 If using Mission Planner, press Ctrl-F and push the "MAVLink Inspector" button.

 .. image:: ../images/ros-time-sync-testing.png
     :target: ../_images/ros-time-sync-testing.png